ballerina-platform/module-ballerina-jwt/README.md

   [![GitHub issues](https://img.shields.io/github/issues/ballerina-platform/ballerina-standard-library/module/jwt.svg?label=Open%20Issues)](https://github.com/ballerina-platform/ballerina-standard-library/labels/module%2Fjwt)
   [![codecov](https://codecov.io/gh/ballerina-platform/module-ballerina-jwt/branch/master/graph/badge.svg)](https://codecov.io/gh/ballerina-platform/module-ballerina-jwt)

-This module provides a framework for authentication/authorization with JWTs and generation/validation of JWTs as specified in the [RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519), [RFC 7515](https://datatracker.ietf.org/doc/html/rfc7515), and [RFC 7517](https://datatracker.ietf.org/doc/html/rfc7517).
+This library provides a framework for authentication/authorization with JWTs and generation/validation of JWTs as specified in the [RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519), [RFC 7515](https://datatracker.ietf.org/doc/html/rfc7515), and [RFC 7517](https://datatracker.ietf.org/doc/html/rfc7517).

 JSON Web Token (JWT) is a compact, URL-safe means of representing claims to be transferred between two parties.
 The claims in a JWT are encoded as a JSON object that is used as the payload of a JSON Web Signature (JWS) structure or as the plaintext of a JSON Web Encryption (JWE) structure enabling the claims to be signed digitally or protecting the integrity with a Message Authentication Code(MAC) and/or encrypted.

-The Ballerina `jwt` module facilitates auth providers that are to be used by the clients and listeners of different protocol connectors.
+The Ballerina `jwt` library facilitates auth providers that are to be used by the clients and listeners of different protocol connectors.
 Also, it provides the APIs for issuing a self-signed JWT and validating a JWT.

 ### Listener JWT Auth Provider